keymanapp/keyman/common/schemas/keyman-touch-layout/README.md

 : A boolean value, if `true`, then the base layout's key cap will be displayed in the top left of the key cap.
 Defaults to `false`.

+* `displayHint`

+: A string value, one of `"none"`, `"dot"`, or `"text"`.
+Defaults to `"dot"`.
+  Controls the display of the hint on the key cap:

+  * `"none"`: show no hint on the key cap.
+  * `"dot"`: show a dot on top-right of key cap if a longpress menu is available, default and only option for Keyman 15.0 and earlier.
+  * `"text"`: show the text `hint` property if present, often on top-right of key cap.

+  Introduced in Keyman 16.0.

 ## `layer` object

 The `layer` object describes one visible layer on a touch keyboard.
 It has two